 Academics and students within Geography talking about their studies in relation to climate change, sustainable development and energy policy.
 View full size.

 - Top 25 in the world for Geography1

 - 8th in the UK for world leading research in Geography and Environmental Studies2

 - 10th for Geography and Environmental Science in The Times and The Sunday Times Good University Guide 2014

 - Excellent research facilities including £3.7 million SRIF-funded Sediment Research Facility in Exeter and the £30 million Environment and Sustainability Institute in Cornwall

-- 94 per cent satisfied with teaching quality in the National Student Survey (2013)4
+- 94% of students satisfied with teaching quality in the National Student Survey (2013)3

 - Recognised for the receipt of ESRC studentships in Human Geography